A head unit is also called an infotainment system. It is a component that has a unified interface for your car stereo system.

 This can make it easy for you to get where you are going or to find a store where you need to stop; as long as your iPad is connected to the internet via its own data plan or by personal hotspot, you’ll be able to do all the amazing things your iPad can do while on the open road.

-Just don’t use it while you’re driving, as this is highly illegal in many countries.
+Just don’t use it while you’re driving, as this is highly illegal in many countries, similar to texting and driving.

-It can tell you the weather and show you your text messages and your phone calls.
+It can tell you the weather (similar to CarPlay weather apps), and show you your text messages and your calls.
 In addition, you can use Siri so that you don’t have to touch the screen.

 You can download other feature-specific apps.